 during off-peak times.
 You can choose to use less electricity during peak times.

-Find out more in What is a smart meter?
-Do I have to get one?
+Find out more in What is a Smart Meter?

 Reduce Heating Costs

 Identify and fix areas where heated air is getting out, such as doors, windows, fireplaces, and ventilation fans.
 Close the heating vents or turn off heaters in rooms that you don't use regularly.
 Keep the filter in your furnace or other heating device clean.
-Get more tips for reducing heating costs in this Heating and Cooling [PDF] tipsheet.
+Get more tips for reducing heating costs in this Tips and Tools to Save Energy at Home webpage.